Zaphyrzan/Zaphyrzan/README.md

 <p align="left">
 </p>

-<p> I am from Kuala Lumpur, Malaysia and currently a software engineering student at MJIIT while also enhancing my skills in graphic design and video editing as that is my hobby. </p>
+<p> I am from Selangor, Malaysia and currently studying software engineer degree at MJIIT.
+I am also an IT Graduate from PTSS </p>

 <p align="left">
 </p>